background

 250

-Tales of Bazz’s “adventures” from the early days of playing gigs in and around Liverpool, prior to the explosion that was “Beatlemania,” to experiencing first hand all that the “Summer of Love” in London had to offer and during possibly the most important time (musically) in British music history.
-To travelling the world when the live music industry was becoming a “business.”
+Tales of Bazz’s “adventures” :- from the early days of playing gigs in Liverpool and Hamburg, prior to the musicial explosion that was “Beatlemania.”
+To experiencing first hand all that the “Summer of Love” in London had to offer, possibly during the most important time in British music history.
+To then travelling the world, when some countires were still being built and before the live music industry became a “business.”
 The artists he worked for and alongside of, during those hectic heady days.